-For the undertaking, the Soviets planned to use Ilyushin DB-3 (Il-4) twin-engined, Yermolayev DB-40 (Yer-2) twin-engined and Petlyakov TB-7 (Pe-8) four-engined long-range bombers of the naval and army air forces.
-All of these types of course possessed the payload/range capability to reach and bomb Berlin and then to return.
+For the undertaking, the Soviets planned to use Ilyushin DB-3 (Il-4) twin-engined, Yermolayev DB-40 (Yer-2) twin-engined and Petlyakov TB-7 (Pe-8) four-engined long-range bombers of the naval and army air forces as all these types possessed the payload/range capability to reach and bomb Berlin and then to return.
 Considering the required return range of about 1,120 miles (1800 km), 825 miles (1400 km) of them over the sea and the powerful air defences ringing the German capital, a successful outcome of the operation was possible only if several conditions were met: the flight had to be carried out at fuel-economical high altitude, the return flight had to made directly from Berlin to Saaremaa, and each aeroplane’s bomb load must comprise no more than one 1,102-lb (500 kg) bomb or two 551-lb (250-kg) bombs.

 On 28 July or, according to one source 2 August, Zhavoronkov flew to the village of Bezbotnoye near Leningrad, where the 1st Mine and Torpedo Aviation Regiment was based.
 Here the operation was being prepared in high secrecy, with only Tributs and General Major Mikhail I. Samokhin, the commander of the Air Force of the Baltic Fleet, kept in the loop.
 For the attack on Berlin, 15 of the regiment’s crews were selected.

 On 2 August, a convoy of minesweepers and self-propelled barges with a supply of bombs and aviation fuel, steel plates for the lengthening and strengthening of the current earth runway, which was only 1,420 yards (1300 m) long, two tractors, one bulldozer and one asphalt roller, departed Kronstadt under strong escort.
-The convoy also carried galley facilities and bunks for the flight and technical personnel of the special strike group.
-After passing through the minefields of the Gulf of Finland and entering Tallinn, which was already under siege by German forces, on the morning of 3 August, the convoy approached the berthing facilities of Saaremaa and unloaded the cargo.
+The convoy also carried galley facilities and bunks for the flight and technical personnel of the special attack group.
+After passing through the minefields of the Gulf of Finland and entering Tallinn, which was already under siege by German forces, on the morning of 3 August the convoy approached the berthing facilities of Saaremaa and the vessels unloaded their cargoes.

-On the night of 3 August, a test mission was flown the Cahul airfield: several aircraft, each carrying the fuel load and bomb load intended for the Berlin attack, undertook a weather reconnaissance mission and dropped their bombs on Swinemünde, a southern Baltic Sea port and naval base just to the west of German-occupied Poland.
+On the night of 3 August, a test mission was flown from the Cahul airfield: several aircraft, each carrying the fuel and bomb loads intended for the Berlin attack, undertook a weather reconnaissance mission and dropped their bombs on Swinemünde, a southern Baltic Sea port and naval base just to the west of German-occupied Poland.

 During the evening of 6 August, the crews of the first group of bombers were briefed on their mission.